Daily Tree Rubbings in Glass Box

 Daily photos often include Miyamori’s father, her mother, and their therapy cat Maru, who passed away during the project.
 Later, a new kitten, Yoji, joined the family.
 Over time, her father passed away at age 100, and Yoji grew up.
 Life goes on—with joy and loss, birth and death, peaceful days and troubling times.

 TIME began as a way to preserve the final chapter of her family’s life together.
 But it has grown into a meditative, open-ended archive.
 It invites us to slow down and reflect on time—not just as something that passes, but as something we live through and learn from.
-In a world that moves quickly, TIME quietly remains.

 The daily Rubbings in Instagram https://www.instagram.com/keiko_miyamori/